 - Inflatable kayaks

 Canoe vs kayak: what’s the difference?

-There are loads of different types of canoes and kayaks and, to be honest, some are so specialised that it’s not immediately obvious which category they fit into.
+There are loads of different shapes of canoes and different styles of kayaks.
+And, to be honest, some are so specialised that it’s not immediately obvious which category the floating craft fits into.
 So to keep things simple, here are the basic differences between canoes and kayaks.